fredericGette/wp81documentation/kernelModeDebugging/README.md

 !wmitrace.tmffile C:\Users\frede\Documents\qcwcn8930.tmf
 ```

-Let the execution of the driver continue in order to generates logs:
+Let the execution of the driver continues in order to generates logs:
 ```
 g
 ```